Deutsche Telekom: Operations

-Deutsche Telekom also holds substantial shares in other telecom companies, including Central European subsidiaries Slovak Telekom (Slovakia), Magyar Telekom (Hungary).
-Furthermore, Magyar Telekom holds majority shares in Makedonski Telekom (North Macedonia), and Hrvatski Telekom (Croatia) holds majority shares in Crnogorski Telekom (Montenegro), it also has significant shares in HT Mostar (Bosnia and Herzegovina).
+Deutsche Telekom also holds substantial shares in other telecom companies, including Central European subsidiaries Slovak Telekom (Slovakia) and Magyar Telekom (Hungary).
+Furthermore, Magyar Telekom holds majority shares in Makedonski Telekom (North Macedonia), and Hrvatski Telekom (Croatia) holds majority shares in Crnogorski Telekom (Montenegro).
+It also has significant shares in HT Mostar (Bosnia and Herzegovina).

 DT also holds shares in the Hellenic telecommunication operator OTE, which also have shares in several other companies and the IT&C retailer Germanos.
 Deutsche Telekom also operates a wholesale division named International Carrier Sales & Solutions (ICSS) that provides white label voice and data wholesale support services to large carriers.
 OTE also used to have shares in One Telecommunications operating in Albania.
 Prior to its sale it was known as Telekom Albania using DT's logo and marketing strategies.

 Operation of telephone companies involves billing-software or "BSS".
 Deutsche Telekom's T-Mobile billing was performed on Israeli-backend systems until 2014, when Ericsson was selected to replace the Israeli backend.